-An RGB mosaic imagery product is produced by combining the individual orthorectified image strips into a single mosaic that entirely covers the extent of the job area.
+An RGB imagery mosaic product is produced by combining the individual orthorectified image strips into a single mosaic that entirely covers the extent of the job area.
 The mosaic contains Red, Green and Blue bands to enable viewing and analysis of a true-colour image.

-The mosaic is produced in an ECW (Enhanced Compressed Wavelet) image format, which is a lossy compression format designed to efficiently compress large images.
+As standard the mosaic is produced in an ECW (Enhanced Compressed Wavelet) image format, which is a lossy compression format designed to efficiently compress large images.
+For project and emergency response imagery other formats are available upon request to meet client requirements.